 Skip the taxis

-Zermatt is very walkable, and lugging your ski equipment through the streets between the hill and your accommodation is commonplace.
+Zermatt is very walkable (and the gateway to some of the best hikes in Switzerland), and lugging your ski equipment through the streets between the hill and your accommodation is commonplace.
 If that seems like a burden, it won’t after learning how much it costs to hop in one of the town’s electric taxis: up to 20 francs for a ride taking an average of five minutes!

 Those on a budget will want to skip the cab ride and hoof it around on their own two feet instead.
 Those still balking at the idea will be pleased to know there are frequent buses, which are free for those who have already purchased rail tickets to attractions such as the Matterhorn glacier paradise.
 Most hotels will also pick up visitors in their own eTaxi for free, which takes care of that pesky luggage problem.

 Finally, there’s a foolproof way to save money on your Zermatt holiday—ski over to Italy!
 The hill is actually shared by both Switzerland and Italy, and lift tickets are good for both countries.
 Simply make your way over to the Matterhorn glacier paradise, and from there you can ski down into the Italian section.

 There’s a fantastic restaurant at the top on the border (no passports required!) which serves up specialities like steaming hot bowls of pasta and paninis, which will only set you back 5-15 euros.
 Alternatively, ski down to the Italian resort town of Cervinia for meals that are about half the price of similar fare in Switzerland.
 Buon appetito!

 - How to plan the perfect ski weekend in Zermatt, Switzerland

 - Cheese please!
 Cycling through Switzerland’s Emmental region